EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 ### Conclusions

 This research tries to give a constructive approach to a version of the Universal Approximation theorem.
 However, we had to use a deeper architecture than the one used by this theorem, and restrict the case of study to triangulable spaces.
-I hope you enjoyed this post, and remember that for references or a more formal explanation of the topic you can check the paper in arXiv.
+I hope you enjoyed this post, and remember that for references or a more formal explanation of the topic you can check the paper on arXiv.